pubnub/iot-push-demo/README.md

-# Simulated IoT panel desktop UI to send ush notifications to Android devices (via GCM) and iOS devices (via APNS)
+# Sending push notifications from Web app to Android devices (via GCM) and iOS devices (via APNS)

 A showcase demo and a quick tutorial of [PhoneGap][pg] and [PubNub][pubnub] data stream network JavaScript API, using a simulated Smart room heater (à la Nest) web user-interface to give you some use case ideas.